marioZYN/Software-Engineering-2/RASD.md

  * The system must be able to replace the area in the safe area set

 * [G9] If the system detects the user took at least two other passengers onto the car, the system applies a discount of 10% on the last ride.
- * The system will receive and will analyze the information retuned from people detection sensor whether more than two passengers onto the cars or not, if it actually go beyond, the system will register a discount of 10% on the last ride
+ * The system will analyze whether more than two passengers,excluding driver, onto the cars or not, if it actually go beyond, the system will register a discount of 10% on the last ride

 * [G10]If a car is left with no more than 50% of the battery empty, the system applies a discount of 20% on the last ride.
- * After the lock of car, the system will examine the level of battery using battery fuel gauge IC, if over half the battery is remained, then the system will register a discount of 20% on the last ride
+ * After the lock of car, the system will examine the level of battery, if over half the battery is remained, then the system will register a discount of 20% on the last ride

 * [G11]If a car is left at special parking areas where they can be recharged and the user takes care of plugging the car into the power grid, the system applies a discount of 30% on the last ride.
  * system will register a discount of 30% on the last ride if it recognize the car is parked at special area, and it's charging the battery within a determined time.